Energy Efficient Rental Homes

 - Don’t block vents and radiators with furniture, curtains or rugs.

-- Reduce the temperature setting on your water heater to 120 degrees or less.
+- Set temperature on water heater to 120 degrees or less.

 - Wash clothes in cool or cold water whenever possible.